Looking for some ideas to spice up Taco Tuesday? With all these yummy ideas for tacos, you'll likely find one that everyone will love!

 If you have leftover meat and you're on a budget, try this taco casserole:

 Tasty and thrifty taco casserole is a crowd-pleaser and economical.
 Big on taste and easy on the budget.

 (2 cups of tomato soup can be used if no tomato sauce is available.)

 chopped cilantro for garnish

 Tasty Taco Casserole

-- Let this simmer for about 10 mins to reduce heat.
+Let this simmer for about 10 mins, then reduce heat.